|

 the cultural practice

-of intentionally contrived and misleading argument in courts
+of intentionally contrived and misleading argument

 even more astounding